PatrickLeBlanc/ReproduceLTNLDAPaper/README.md

 # ReproduceLTNLDAPaper

-This repository contains the code to reproduce the numerical examples and data analysis in LeBlanc and Ma, as well as some results.
+This repository contains the code to reproduce the numerical examples and data analysis in LeBlanc and Ma (2022), as well as some results.
 The code used to produce the results in the paper was written before the LTNLDA package and so does not make use of the package.
 In addition, it contains a number of places where the code could be improved to make it more efficient; in the interests of remaining close to the original code, I have not modified these.

 Included in this repository are three main directories: Code, Data, and Results.
 The Code repository contains the code necessary to reproduce the results in the paper; the Data repository contains a tree structure and a phyloseq object, both retrieved from (Dethlefsen and Relman 2011) which were used in the paper; Results contains summaries of results for both numerical simulations and data analysis.

+In addition to code necessary to reproduce the results in the main paper of LeBlanc and Ma (2022), there is some code useful to reproduce the figures and models in the supporting information.
+This code is not as complete as the code necessary to reproduce the results in the main body, but do provide a framework towards reproducing the results in the suporting information.

 Much of this code was originally designed to run on the Duke Computing Cluster (DCC).
 Multiple instances of the same code would be run in parallel on different cores, with the only difference being the taskID.
 Thus, in much of the code the taskID parameter controls many other parameters.